Efonidipine

 Efonidipine (INN) is a dihydropyridine calcium channel blocker marketed by Shionogi & Co. of Japan.
 It was launched in 1995, under the brand name Landel (ランデル).
 The drug blocks both T-type and L-type calcium channels.
 Drug Controller General of India (DCGI) has approved the use of efonidipine in India.
-It is launched under the brand name "Efonta" (Ajanta Pharma Ltd, India) & Efnocar" (Zuventus Health care ltd, India).
+It is launched under the brand name "Efnocar" (Zuventus Health care ltd, India).